Bristol: Sport

 Bristol Rovers, the oldest professional football team in the city, were formed in 1883 and promoted back into the Football League in 2015.
-They were third-tier champions twice (Division Three South in 1952–53 and Division Three in 1989–90), Watney Cup Winners (1972) and runners-up for the Johnstone's Paint Trophy (2006–07) although have never played in England's top division.
+They were third-tier champions twice (Division Three South in 1952–53 and Division Three in 1989–90), Watney Cup Winners (1972) and runners-up for the Johnstone's Paint Trophy (2006–07), although they have never played in England's top division.

-Bristol Bears formed in 1888 and has often competed at the highest level of rugby union.
+Bristol Bears was formed in 1888 and has often competed at the highest level of rugby union.
 The club played at the Memorial Ground, which it shared with Bristol Rovers from 1996, until moving to Ashton Gate Stadium in 2014.
 They changed their name from Bristol Rugby to Bristol Bears to coincide with their return to Premiership Rugby in the 2018–19 season.

 The first-class cricket club Gloucestershire County Cricket Club has its headquarters and plays the majority of its home games at the Bristol County Ground, the only major international sports venue in the south-west of England.
 It was formed by the family of W. G. Grace.